argmnt/JqueryWorks/README.md

 # JqueryWorks

-It is Jquery training through progress it will continue ordered with examples numbers.
+It is Jquery training through progress it will continue ordered with example's numbers.